meshcloud/vscode-file-ext-switcher/README.md

 }
 ```

-Use file-ext-switcher for example to switch between.:
+Use file-ext-switcher for example to switch between:

 * Switch: to .css or .scss
 * Switch: to .html